 An ACP may be revoked if the Permitting Authority makes any of the findings listed in Subsection I.5, below.
-The Permitting Authority shall issue a Notice of Revocation to the holder of the ACP by any of the methods listed in Section L-II 5.23 of this Chapter.
-The Permitting Authority's decision to revoke an ACP may be appealed to the Hearing Body as described in Section L-II 5.23 of this Chapter.
+The Permitting Authority shall issue a Notice of Revocation to the holder of the ACP by any of the methods listed in Section L.1.
+Such Notice of Revocation shall state the reason for revocation, and that the holder of the ACP may appeal the revocation to the Hearing Body within five (5) days of service of the Notice of Revocation.
+The Hearing Body's decision on the ACP revocation shall be final.
+Any hearing requested pursuant to this Subsection I.4 may be combined with any other hearing pertaining to the same Cannabis activities, Premises, or Parcel that is held by the Hearing Body pursuant to this Article, including an abatement hearing.